Krishna-Mali1/wazuh-siem-homelab/README.md

 I built this project to learn how SIEM tools work in a real environment.
 I have been learning cybersecurity and wanted to get hands-on experience with log monitoring, custom rule writing, and threat detection.
 I used Wazuh because it is open source and widely used in the industry.

-The idea was simple — set up Wazuh on a Ubuntu VM, connect a Windows VM as an agent, and then detect real attack techniques like PowerShell obfuscation and unauthorized file changes.
+The idea was simple i.e to set up Wazuh on a Ubuntu VM, connect a Windows VM as an agent, and then detect real attack techniques like PowerShell obfuscation and unauthorized file changes.

----

 ## Environment Setup